Raid on Makin Island: Preparations and organization

 The Imperial Japanese Navy created the Makin Atoll Garrison in 1942.
-It was part of the Marshall Islands Garrison and was officially titled the 62nd Garrison Force.
-At the time of the Makin raid the total force opposing the American landing consisted of 71 armed personnel of the Japanese seaplane base led by Warrant Officer (Heisouchou) Kyuzaburo Kanemitsu of the Special Naval Landing Force equipped with light weapons.
+It was part of the Marshall Islands Garrison and was officially titled the 62nd Guard Unit.
+At the time of the Makin raid the total force opposing the American landing consisted of 71 armed personnel of the Japanese seaplane base led by Warrant Officer (Heisouchou) Kyuzaburo Kanemitsu of the Guard Unit equipped with light weapons.
 There were also four members of the seaplane tender base and three members of a meteorological unit.
 Two civilian personnel were attached to the Japanese forces as interpreters and civilian administrators.